power2dmax/CAM-Python/Platformer Games/G's Grand Adventure/README.rst

 About:
 ==========
-Simple platformer game using arcade
+Simple platformer game using the arcade library Multi-level game with animation as the main character collects coins, while avoiding dangers

 Usage:
 ==========